Elastic and Kibana Install (Windows)

 Select Configure Elastic.

-The configuration may not complete at this point.
+The configuration may not complete.
 That's not an issue at this point.

 Use the Elastic credentials you used earlier to login.